59th Kanagawa Prefectural Art Exhibition

 -What was the thing you paid the most attention to and what were the difficulties you faced?

 I asked the mounting shop to wait until the very last minute.
-I put a lot of effort into writing the main text of the work, but what I paid the most attention to was the stamping of the signature seal that I would use at the end after I had finished writing the work.
-I was unsure about the color of the seal to use on the bright yellow paper.
-The size of the seal, the position of the seal, and how much ink was applied.
+I put a lot of effort into writing the main text of the work, but what I paid the most attention to was stamping the signature seal at the end after I finished writing the work.
+I was unsure about the color of the seal to press on the bright yellow paper.
+The size of the seal, the position where it should be pressed, and how much ink was applied.
 These are also part of the work.

-I would like to continue to enjoy the scent of ink as I have done until now.
-I would like to project the shapes of the characters I have in my heart through my brush and refine them into works of art with dignity.
+I would like to continue to enjoy the scent of ink as I have done up until now.
+I would like to project the shape of the characters I have in my heart through my brush and refine them into works of art with dignity.

--Please give a message to those who are aiming to apply next year.
+-Please give us a message for those who are aiming to apply next year.

-The appeal of the Kanagawa Prefectural Art Exhibition is that the judges are not calligraphers, but also critics, curators, etc. Please create your own work based on your own idea of "I would like to write like this."
+The appeal of the Kanagawa Prefectural Art Exhibition is that the judges include non-calligraphers, such as critics and curators.
+Please create your own work based on your own idea of "I would like to write like this."

 "profile"